pubnub/pubnub-mcp-server/resources/sdk_docs/python_publish-and-subscribe.md

 #### Returns

-Subscription status.
-See SDK statuses for details.
+Subscription status (see SDK statuses in Connection Management).

 ## Unsubscribe